 Playing time procedures: Each division has specific rules regarding the minimum number of innings each child is required to play.
 All divisions use a continuous batting order regardless of who is playing in the field.
 All divisions utilize a “free substitution rule” except for the pitcher position.

 Uniforms and Equipment: Uniforms are provided as part of your registration fee.
 Included is a pair of baseball pants, t-shirt, hat and socks.
 Your manager is provided with an equipment bag which includes batting helmets and catchers gear.
 Each player will need to provide his/her own glove and bat.

 All Star Selection and Games: Near the conclusion of the regular season, each team will select 3-4 players to represent them in our annual all-star games.
 There is no formal procedure for this selection.
 Often times it is either at the manager’s discretion or the team votes on the players on team vote for whom they want to represent them.

 The Annual Picnic: Each year PBO puts on a picnic/carnival for the players and their families.
 This is held on a Saturday in mid June, There are games for kids of all ages.
 Some of last year’s highlights were lunch for the players, jumpy's, cotton candy, and a dunk tank.

-Pictures: A basic picture package is part of your PBO registration cost.
+Pictures: A basic picture package will be provided.
 2D Photography comes to the park on several Saturdays throughout the season to take the team photo as well as individual photos during live action play.